astsam/rtl8812au/README.md

 ## Realtek 8812AU driver v5.2.20.2 with monitor mode and frame injection

-Only supports 8812AU chipset, not the 8814AU or the 8821AU at this point.
+This driver supports 8812au & 8821au chipsets, not the 8814au chipset.

 ### Building / Installing